Amanda Gorman: Beginnings and recognition (2014–2020)

-Gorman's art and activism focus on issues of oppression, feminism, race and marginalization, as well as the African diaspora.
+Gorman's art and activism are centered around issues of feminism, marginalization, and race, specifically the African diaspora.
 She has said she was inspired to become a youth delegate for the United Nations in 2013 after watching a speech by Pakistani Nobel Prize laureate Malala Yousafzai.
 Gorman was chosen as the first youth poet laureate of Los Angeles in 2014.
 In 2014 it was reported that Gorman was "editing the first draft of a novel the 16‑year‑old has been writing over the last two years."
 She published the poetry book The One for Whom Food Is Not Enough in 2015.

 In 2016, Gorman founded the nonprofit organization One Pen One Page, a youth writing and leadership program.
 In 2017, she became the first author to be featured on XQ Institute's Book of the Month, a monthly giveaway to share inspiring Gen Z's favorite books.
 She wrote a tribute for black athletes for Nike and has a book deal with Viking Children's Books to write two children's picture books.